IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 //or...
 myGraphic.getTile( tileX, tileY )
 ```
-Returns an object (formatted like below) containing data about the tile of index `tileIndexInGraphic` or at the coordinates `tileX, tileY`
+Returns an object (formatted like below) containing data about the tile at index `tileIndexInGraphic` or at the coordinates `tileX, tileY`
 ```javascript
 propertiesOfNewTile = {
   sheetIndex: __, //Integer. index (in the tilesheet) of the character this tile is set to